Research Fellow in Restoration Genomics

 - Restoration Ecology

-Jake is a microbial ecologist with thirteen years of experience working in terrestrial and marine ecology and a unique interdisciplinary skillset.
+Jake is a microbial ecologist with fourteen years of experience working in terrestrial and marine ecology and a unique interdisciplinary skillset.
 He uses ‘omics approaches (e.g., microbiomics and metagenomics), innovative monitoring technologies (e.g., remote sensing and ecoacoustics), and social research to study the complex interactions between biological kingdoms.
-His passions lie in studying the ‘unseen’ and ‘unheard’ and applying systems thinking to advance ecosystem restoration, biodiversity conservation and urban bio-design for planetary health.
+His passions lie in studying the ‘unseen’ and ‘unheard’ and applying systems thinking to advance ecosystem restoration, biodiversity conservation and biodiversity-human health linkages.

 Jake enjoys translating complex research into intelligible outputs for broad audiences.
-For instance, he has written two popular science books:
+For instance, he has written three popular science books:

 1. Invisible Friends: How Microbes Shape Our Lives and the World Around Us (Published in March 2023). https://pelagicpublishing.com/products/invisible-friends-microbes-jake-robinson?variant=42190054981803